mvolkmann/blog/src/dart.md

 | `removeWhere(bool test(K key, V value)`                 | removes all key/value pairs that pass a test                             |
 | `update(K key, V update(V value)`                       | updates the value for a given key to the value returned by a function    |
 | `updateAll(V update(K key, V value)`                    | updates all values to the value returned by a function                   |

+The `MapEntry` class represents a single key/value pair from a `Map`.
+To create one, call the `MapEntry` constructor passing it a key and a value.
+These objects have `key` and `value` properties and a `toString` method.

 ## Print